truecharts/public/docs/development/portal.md

 ##### questions.yaml example

 Every questions.yaml file should contain the following snippets to enable the portal button.
-Please be aware to change `"https"` to `"http"` if your application uses http instead of https when running using "NodePort".
+Please be aware to change `"http"` to `"https"` in services.main.port.protocol if your application uses http instead of https when running using "NodePort".

-Also please be aware that the portal only(!) points towards the main service and main ingress.
+Also please be aware that the portal only(!) points towards the main service, main service port and main ingress.

 ```
 portals: